AnuragDutt36/Binary_2.0/README.md

 ## Usage

 The code provided in this repository corresponds to the solutions of exercises and assignments presented in the Binary 2.0 Java course.
 You can navigate through the directories to find the relevant topics and their corresponding Java files.

-It is essential to keep your solutions confidential and not share them publicly.
-The code in this repository is intended for personal use and reference only.
-If you encounter any issues or bugs in the course materials or solutions, please raise an issue in this repository.

-## Course Curriculum

-The Binary 2.0 Java course curriculum includes, but is not limited to, the following topics:

-- Java Basics and Fundamentals
-- Object-Oriented Programming (OOP)
-- Exception Handling
-- Collections Framework
-- Generics
-- Multithreading and Concurrency
-- Java I/O
-- Networking in Java
-- Design Patterns
-- Data Structures (linked lists, trees, graphs, etc.)
-- Sorting and Searching Algorithms
-- Advanced Java Features